 Considering that it is often a type of logo used by companies at the beginning of the road, we have to think about the company’s future.
 Suddenly the attributes and the way a wordmark logo is built becomes very important.
 It can pave the way in which it can be modified in the future when the company will need a more complex branding project.

 Note: to be fair, you should tackle the whole branding subject and the brand identity right from the start;

-They consist of a letter or a few letters in a form and most often used when you have a longer logo that you want to shorten in one graphic element.
-You might need to use your logo as a favicon for the site, social media profiles or icons for various – for example, for application icons where space does not allow for a large logo.
+They consist of a letter or a few letters in a form and are most often used when you have a longer logo that you want to shorten in one graphic element.
+You might need to use your logo as a favicon for the site, social media profiles, or icons for various – for example, for application icons where space does not allow for a large logo.